3.42 million Americans practiced martial arts in the past year.

 1. Build Confidence

-There’s a lot that goes into a martial arts practice.
+Quite a lot that goes into a typical martial arts practice.
 It all contributes to the way that they build confidence.

 Each of these factors into building confidence.
 A martial arts practice can teach your kids that they can overcome anything.
 They can push through any hardship.